-Residents from Japan
+Residents from Switzerland

 Anna Witt’s artistic practice is performative, participatory, and political.
 She creates situations that reflect interpersonal relationships and power structures as well as conventions of speaking and acting.
-Passers-by in public spaces, or specifically selected people and groups, are drawn into her experimental arrangements, usually in a directly physical way.
-The tasks range from repeated imitation of specifically coded gestures to the development of complex choreographies, and give the participants opportunities for individual articulation and authorship.
+Her public experimental arrangements often physically draw passersby by repeating imitation of specifically coded gestures and developing complex choreographies, thus giving the participants an opportunities for individual articulation and authorship.